Seanachaí is the Gaelic word for Storyteller.

 Brad Armacost received a Joseph Jefferson nomination for his portrayal of Jack in The Weir, and will next appear on the Seanachaí stage as Phil Hogan in A Moon for the Misbegotten.
 His association with Irish theatre in Chicago includes Teddy in Faith Healer at Steppenwolf Studio, for which he received a Jeff Award; Playboy of the Western World and The Seafarer with John Mahoney at Steppenwolf; and A Touch of the Poet at the Goodman Theatre with Brian Dennehy.
 He appeared at Northlight Theatre (again with Mr. Mahoney) in Hugh Leonardís A Life.
 At the IAHC (a member for 12 years) he directed the Shapeshifters production of Juno and the Paycock and Dancing at Lughnasa, as well as co-producing Portia Coughlin for Inishfree Theatre with Frank Gleeson and Josephine Craven.
 He has earned three Jeff nominations for Provision where he is an Artistic Associate, and makes regular appearances on the stages at the Goodman, Chicago Shakespeare, and Steppenwolf, as well as on both coasts and regional theatres across the country.
 Film and TV credits include Robert Altman's The Company, Alderman Brock in Barbershop 2, Repetition, Eight Men Out, Backwoods, Missing Persons, Angel Street, and recurring roles on The Untouchables and Early Edition.

 An ensemble member since 2003, Jeff directed Mojo Mickybo, Our Father, and A Whistle in the Dark for the company, and appeared in The Shadow of a Gunman, The Weir, Our Father, Scenes From The Big Picture, War, and David Cromer's production of Journey's End.
-As an actor and co-director, he shared in three Jeff Awards and an After Dark Award for The Journeymen's Angels in America; and directed The Skin of Our Teeth for The Artistic Home; Proof and Driving Miss Daisy for New American Theater; Loveís Labours Lost, A Midsummer Night's Dream, and The Two Gentlemen of Verona for Lakeside Shakespeare; and James Krag's one-man show According to Mark.
+As an actor and co-director, he shared in three Jeff Awards and an After Dark Award for The Journeymen's Angels in America; and directed The Skin of Our Teeth for The Artistic Home; Proof and Driving Miss Daisy for New American Theater; Romeo and Juliet, As You Like It, Loveís Labours Lost, A Midsummer Night's Dream, and The Two Gentlemen of Verona for Lakeside Shakespeare; Kill Me for WildClaw; and James Krag's one-man show According to Mark.
 He was the Artistic Director of The Shakespeare Project of Chicago for eight seasons and directed his adaptations of Dickens, Moliere, Ibsen, Euripides, Shakespeare, Marlowe and Goethe.
 His stage credits include Writersí Theatre, Chicago Shakespeare, The Womenís Project of New York, The Tennessee Williams Festival, Syracuse Stage, Indiana Rep, Chicago Dramatists, Milwaukee Rep, Madison Rep, The Artistic Home, Lakeside Shakespeare, Artistsí Ensemble, Illinois Theatre Center and New American Theatre.
-He writes and directs animated and live action sequences for the Emmy Award-winning Digital Kitchen and serves as a creative consultant to Tessera Publishing.
-Film credits include Batman Begins, Witchesí Night, The Express, The Poker House, Helix, Pickmanís Muse, Cyrus, and Good People.
+He teaches directing in Columbia Collegeís Department of Cinema Art + Science and is a two-time finalist for The Excellence in Teaching Award.
+Film credits include Batman Begins, Shameless, Witchesí Night, The Express, The Poker House, Happy Hour, Helix, Pickmanís Muse, Cyrus, and Good People.

 Having stage managed That Was Then, Dancing at Lughnasa, and Mojo Mickybo, Erin is honored to be a part of the Seanachaí family.
 Other stage management credits include On Golden Pond for Buffalo Theatre Ensemble; The Overwhelming, Dying City, and Well with Next Theatre Company; Loveís Labours Lost and Henry V with Lakeside Shakespeare; Itís a Wonderful Life with American Theatre Company; and Amelia Earhart: Jungle Princess with The New Colony.
 Prior to joining Actorís Equity in October of 2008, Erin was an assistant stage manager at Next Theatre Company for The Adding Machine, Defiance, Fabulation, American Dream Songbook, and Miss Witherspoon.
 A well-rounded member of the theatre industry, she has taken on a variety of positions all over the city, including overhire carpentry for Chicago Shakespeare Theater and Lookingglass Theatre Company.
 She hopes you enjoy your time with us and thanks you for continuing to support live theatre.

-Barbara has been a company member with Seanachaí since 2005 and has performed in The Shadow of a Gunman, Dancing at Lughnasa, Our Father, Scenes From The Big Picture, War and Bold Girls.
-Other Chicago credits include Twelfth Night (City Lit); Othello, Romeo & Juliet, Macbeth, Taming of the Shrew, Julius Caesar (Crew of Patches); Whatís Wrong With Angry, Nine (Circle Theatre); Sin: A Cardinal Deposed, Southern Baptist Sissies, and A Bee in Her Sonnet (Baliwick Repertory).
-She has also worked with Victory Gardens Theatre, Remy Bumppo, Next Theatre, Collaboraction, Backstage Theatre, Chicago Jewish Theatre, and Infamous Commonwealth.
-Regionally, Barbara has worked with Kenley Players in Ohio, The MUNY in St. Louis and the Pittsburgh Civic Light Opera.
+Barbara has been a company member with Seanachai since 2005 and has appeared in In Pigeon House, The Shadow of a Gunman, Dancing at Lughnasa, Our Father, Scenes from the Big Picture, War, and Bold Girls.
+She most recently appeared in Hedda Gabler at Writerís Theatre and will soon be appearing in the World premiere of Ike Holterís Exit Strategy with Jackalope Theatre.
+Other Chicago credits include Twelfth Night (City Lit); Othello, Romeo & Juliet, Macbeth, Taming of the Shrew, Julius Caesar (Crew of Patches); Whatís Wrong With Angry, Nine (Circle Theatre); Sin: A Cardinal Deposed, Southern Baptist Sissies, and A Bee in Her Sonnet (Bailiwick Repertory).
+She has also worked with Victory Gardens Theatre, Remy Bumppo, Next Theatre Collaboraction, Backstage Theatre, Chicago Jewish Theatre and Infamous Commonwealth.
+Regionally Barbara has worked with Kenley Players in Ohio, The MUNY in St. Louis and the Pittsburgh Civic Light Opera.

 Jacquelyn joined the company in May of 2001 after appearing as Danaan in their Jeff award winning production of Ann Noble's The Pagans.
 Jacquelyn also appeared in Seanachaí's productions of Dylan, Drink Me, and Bold Girls, and served as Seanachaíís Artistic Director from 2003-2008.
 Other Chicago credits include House of Blue Leaves (Shattered Globe Theatre), Angel City (American Theatre Company), Eloise and Ray (Roadworks Productions), and Brutality of Fact (Eclipse Theatre Company).
 She participated in the Steppenwolf Ensemble Training Project where she appeared as Loretta in Featuring Loretta, and has also worked with Northlight Theatre and Circle Theatre.
 She received an MFA in Acting from Indiana University.